dashingsoft/pyarmor/docs/advanced.rst

 Distributing Obfuscated Scripts To Other Platform
 -------------------------------------------------

-First list and download dynalic library of target platform by command :ref:`download`::
+First list and download dynamic library of target platform by command :ref:`download`::

     pyarmor download --list